 Course Numbers and Levels

 Lawrence uses a prefix and 3-digit number for every course (for example, ENG 150 Literary Analysis is an introductory course in the English department).
 Course levels are distinguished as introductory (100-199), foundation/gateway (200-399), advanced (400-599), and capstone/Senior Experience (600-699).
-Department may vary in the details of their course numbering, as described in the department sections of the catalog.
+Departments may vary in the details of their course numbering, as described in the department sections of the catalog.

 Each time a course is offered, it is listed with a 4-digit class reference number (CRN) in the class schedule.
 The CRN is a random code assigned to a particular section of a course during a particular term.
 It is used to register for the correct section and has no other meaning.